 However, outside of full-updates, it appears that only \cite{Wang16} allows for block-sizes larger than $1$.
 In particular, for a fixed block-size $p$, the results in \cite{Wang16} permit selecting the updated coordinates uniformly at random.
 This application is ideal when all LMOs are expected to require the same amount of time, and $p$ processor cores are available.
 However, unless all the operators $(\lmo_{C_i})_{i\in\{1,\ldots,m\}}$ require similar levels of computational effort, there appear to be no other good options for leveraging parallelism.
-In particular, regardless of the stepsizes considered, it appears that (prior to this work) no block selection technique for a F-W algorithm allows block sizes to change between iterations, and there are no \emph{deterministic} rules which even allow for blocks $I_t$ with sizes between $1$ and $m$.
+In particular, regardless of the step sizes considered, it appears that (prior to this work) no block selection technique for a F-W algorithm allows block sizes to change between iterations, and there are no \emph{deterministic} rules which even allow for blocks $I_t$ with sizes between $1$ and $m$.
 This poses a significant drawback from a computational perspective, because the current ``state-of-the-art'' leaves very little customizability or adaptability in how the block-updates are selected.
 In particular, a central goal of this work is to allow for the design of cost-aware update techniques which take into account the relative numerical cost of the LMOs of a given problem, and utilize all available processors at a given iteration.
 Newly-allowed update methods for BCFW will also be compared to existing update techniques, including the essentially-cyclic singleton-update scheme \eqref{e:ecyclic} that also allows for the design of cost-aware update strategies without parallel block updates.

 Even though the Frank-Wolfe algorithm predates many methods which rely on proximity operators, advances in block-coordinate proximal algorithms seem to have outpaced those in the Frank-Wolfe literature.
 So, in this article we consider parallel and partial componentwise updates for BCFW under the following assumption, which comes from the proximal-based literature \cite{Otta88}.